Taitdanielle/TheNailHutt/README.md

 * Services page
 ### Existing Features
 ## Testing
+## Bugs
+had to change image urls as they were not wokring in large screen size.
 ### Deployment
 The Nail Hutt was developed usnig the GitPod online IDE and using Git and GitHub for version control.
 It is hosted on the Heroku platform.
 ### Local Deployment